Introduction

 • Meanwhile, the rate rose to 80% in 2023 and then fell slightly to 79% in 2024.

-Financial Organizations Affected By Ransomware Attacks
+Financial Organisations Affected By Ransomware Attacks

 Share Of Financial Organizations Worldwide Hit By Ransomware Attacks From 2021 To 2024